Skip to main content

 Build & prerequisites

-The repository provides two build options: a simple build.sh wrapper (uses clang) or Meson (recommended for IDE integration).
+The repository provides two build options: a build.sh wrapper (uses clang) or Meson (recommended for IDE integration).
 The visualization depends on Raylib (tested with v5.5-1).
-Other prerequisites listed in the repo include Git, base development tools (e.g. build-essential), Clang (or GCC), and optionally Meson and gdb.
+Other prerequisites listed in the repo include Git, base development tools (e.g. build-essential), Clang (or GCC), and optionally Meson, Python3 (for embedded build compression), and gdb.

 meson compile -C build